Philadelphia Flyers: Early years (1967–1971)

-Angotti left the team in the off-season, being replaced by Van Impe as team captain.
-Led by Van Impe and the team-leading 24 goals of Andre Lacroix, the Flyers struggled during their sophomore season by finishing 15 games under .500.
-Despite their poor regular season showing in 1968–69, they made the playoffs.
-They again lost to St. Louis, this time being dispatched in a four-game sweep.
+Van Impe was named team captain in the offseason.
+In the 1969 playoffs, they lost to St. Louis again, this time in a four-game sweep.
 Not wanting his team to be physically outmatched again, majority owner Ed Snider instructed general manager Bud Poile to acquire bigger, tougher players.
 While head coach Keith Allen soon after replaced Poile as general manager, this mandate eventually led to one of the most feared teams to ever take the ice in the NHL.
-The keystone of those teams was acquired when the Flyers took a chance on a 19-year-old diabetic from Flin Flon, Manitoba, Bobby Clarke, with their second draft pick, 17th overall, in the 1969 NHL amateur draft.
-Keeping to Snider's mandate, the team also drafted future enforcer Dave Schultz 52nd overall.
+In the 1969 draft, they selected Bobby Clarke at 17th overall.
+Keeping to Snider's mandate, the team also drafted enforcer Dave Schultz.